Smithsonian/dpo-cook/docs/content/tools/meshsmith/index.md

 summary: Mesh conversion tool based on the Assimp library.
 ---

+__NOTE: This tool is no longer being updated and as such is considered deprecated and not recommended for use.
+Cook tasks relying on this tool have at least one open source alternative like [Blender](../blender)__

 ### Information

 - Developer: [Ralph Wiedemeier, Frame Factory GmbH](https://github.com/framefactory) for Smithsonian DPO